yeyu2/Youtube_demos/README.md

 # Youtube_demos
+* engineering-skill/ - https://youtu.be/KFkf1w_hrfI - How to Build Software with AI Coding Agent Without Losing Control
 * auto-rag-optimizer/ - https://youtu.be/QzHlzg8ab-g - I Applied Karpathy's AutoResearch to My RAG Pipeline — It Doubled Its Score Overnight
 * dolphin-v2-test/ - https://youtu.be/Li7WsJzSNko - Dolphin v2: Free Alternative to Document Understanding APIs of Commercial Models
 * context-aware/ - https://youtu.be/zK6vWFmbkfA - How to Architect Context-Aware Multi-agents Using Google ADK with Practice